Colorado State vs. Colorado Prediction From Proven Computer Model (9/16/23)

 Our free data-driven pick for the Colorado State vs. Colorado game on Saturday is to bet on Colorado State moneyline (+1200).

-Even though Colorado is more likely to win the game, according to Dimers' predictive modeling, betting Colorado State moneyline is suggested due to the 1.6% edge found when comparing its probabilities to the best available odds.
+While Colorado is more likely to win the game, according to Dimers' predictive modeling, taking Colorado State moneyline is recommended due to the 1.6% edge gained when comparing its probabilities to the best available odds.

-All of the tips in this article are based on world-class simulations and hundreds of different factors to help you make smarter decisions.
+All of the content in this article is based on detailed simulations and hundreds of different inputs to help you make smarter decisions.

 Click ➡️ here ⬅️ to unleash DraftKings Sportsbook's CFB Bet $5, Get $200 in Bonus Bets offer for Colorado State vs. Colorado.
 New users only.